Kjamm/Kjamm/README.md

 who dreams of becoming a AI engineer.<br>

-Currently, I'm focusing on studying AWS VPN,<br>
+Currently, I'm focusing on studying Deep Learning,<br>

 and I'm always willing to learn.<br>